Hycord/interview-notify-docker/README.md

 ## installing

+- This script now supports Docker, and you can either build the image locally or run the one attached to the repo which is automatically built on push to the main branch.

 - install python3. i suggest homebrew, winget, or just use the installer: https://www.python.org/downloads/
   - _this script might require python3.11_
 - install the `requests` module with `pip3 install requests` (or use `pipenv install` to automatically install dependencies)